 Midline position measurement

 The position of the maxillary midline relative to the facial midline is considered an important diagnostic component in orthodontic treatment.
 With most patients undergoing orthodontic treatment, the maxillary and mandibular midline isn’t aligned with the midline of the facial soft tissue.
-There are various reasons this may occur, although commonly it is from relative to the face bony structure, or from dental asymmetm bony asymmetries in which the maxilla or mandible have an abnormal price.
+There are various reasons this may occur, although commonly it is from relative to the face bony structure, or from dental or bony asymmetries in which the maxilla or mandible have an abnormal position.
 This is due to upward or downward displacement or deviation of teeth, upper or lower teeth arches, teeth rotation or difference in teeth size.
 Positioning the midline is very important for dental symmetry.